nearform/udaru/docs/sqlinjection.md

 ### Endpoint `sqlmap` testing

 The command with which tested the endpoint:
-`python sqlmap.py -u "http://localhost:8080/authorization/users?page=1&limit=10" --method=GET --headers="authorization: ROOTid\norg: WONKA" --level=5 --risk=3 --dbms=postgresql -p "page,limit,org,authorization" --timeout 3`
+`python sqlmap.py -u "http://localhost:8080/authorization/users?page=1&limit=10" --method=GET --headers="authorization: ROOTid\norg: WONKA" --level=5 --risk=3 --dbms=postgresql -p "page,limit,org,authorization" --timeout 3 --flush-session`

 Parameter details:
 - Used an increased `risk` and `level` of testing than the default levels,
 - Specified the db type to help `sqlmap`,
 - A verbose level of 0 `-v 0` can be specified to display only the critical level errors.
 During investigation used a verbosity level of 5 to check the queries are correctly formed,
 - Used the `-p` parameter to specify which fields/params to be injection tested,
-- Specified a timeout of 3 seconds.
+- Specified a timeout of 3 seconds,
+- Added `--flush-session` to clear session between runs,
+- The `--batch` flag chooses default answers for the console questions.

 **No issues found** by `sqlmap` on this endpoint.